Key points when you claim for an e-scooter accident

 Making a claim on behalf of another person or child

-• the seriousness of your injury, and
+• the seriousness of your injury,

 E-Scooter Injury compensation calculator

-Updated May 2024 Compensation Calculator v3.04
+Updated January 2025 Compensation Calculator v3.1

+General damages are awarded for pain, suffering and loss of amenity (PSLA).
 Awards for general damages are set by the Judicial College (judiciary.uk) and published in their guidelines for personal injury awards.

 Special damages is compensation for quantifiable financial losses you've incurred as a result of your e-scooter injury.
 Compensation can include lost earnings, lost earnings, damage to your scooter and safety equipment (e.g. a helmet), and any additional expenses directly related to your injury.